 Besides giving rise to this “foreign god” of war, scientific materialism has spawned a few other “foreign gods” as well.
-For example, the god of wealth operates through a commercial system based on modern scientific technology.
-The inventions of electronic funds transfer, credit systems, etc. have enabled this “foreign god” to proliferate promiscuously in the modern world; and it will eventually dominate modern society through a new worldwide credit system known in the Revelation Book as the “mark of the Beast”.
+For example, the god of wealth (Mammon) operates through a commercial system based on modern scientific technology.
+The inventions of electronic funds transfer, credit systems, etc. have enabled this “foreign god” to proliferate promiscuously in the modern world; and it will eventually dominate modern society through a new worldwide credit system known in the Revelation Book as the “mark of the beast”.

 And, for all these gods, the “foreign religion” of scientific materialism plays a key role in allowing them to rise to the fore in their modern guise.
-They are all “strange gods” because of their secular face, and because of the extraordinary power they have now through modern inventions of weaponry, electronic funds transfer, computer surveillance, and media technology.
+They are all “strange gods” because of their secular face, and because of the extraordinary power they wield now through modern inventions of weaponry, electronic funds transfer, computer surveillance, and media technology.

 And has this happened in modern times?
 An outstanding example was Hitler Germany; a whole nation fell under the spell of a militarist warmonger, and this caused untold destruction in the world of the 1940s.
 Here was a startling example of how the superstitious practice from ancient times of devotion to a god of war (and accompanying emperor worship) could resurrect itself, even in this modern age of rationality and scientific enlightenment.